Why the AP hasn't called the Arizona governor's race

 Vote counting in Arizona has been ongoing since Tuesday’s midterm elections, with officials in the state’s 15 counties releasing tallies of votes as they have been processed.

-As of Saturday, the margin in the governor’s race sat at just over 34,000 votes, with Lake about a point and a half behind.
-There are still more than 260,000 votes left to count in Arizona, meaning that Lake needs about 57% of remaining votes to overtake Hobbs.
+As of Sunday, the margin in the governor’s race sat at just over 26,000 votes, with Lake about a point behind.
+There are still about 171,000 votes left to count in Arizona; Lake needs about 57% of those to overtake Hobbs.

 TALLYING TIMELINE